 Size category C: more than 200 employees

 During the qualification round, participants complete a qualification questionnaire.
 This takes 12 to 15 minutes.
 The initial questionnaire is used by the TOP 100 project management team to assess each company's innovative potential and decide which ones will progress into the final round.

 In the final, the companies complete another questionnaire in order to demonstrate their strengths in five categories:

 This takes two to three hours.

 The project management team uses a special process to determine the most innovative SMEs in each of the three size categories.
-The finalists then find out whether they count among the TOP 100 for 2017.
+The finalists then find out whether they count among the TOP 100.